NIH: One in four COVID-19 deaths caused loss of a parent or caregiver

 More than 140,000 U.S. children have lost a parent or caregiver due to COVID-19, government agencies said Thursday in a study that described orphanhood as a “hidden and ongoing secondary tragedy” of the pandemic.

 The National Institutes of Health said children’s lives are permanently changed by the loss of a mother, father or grandparent who provided a home, basic needs and care.
+It can lead to mental health problems, shorter schooling, risk of sexual abuse, violent behavior and suicide.

 “Children facing orphanhood as a result of COVID is a hidden, global pandemic that has sadly not spared the United States,” said Susan Hillis, lead author of the study at the Centers for Disease Control and Prevention.
 “All of us – especially our children – will feel the serious immediate and long-term impact of this problem for generations to come.